kids-first/kf-alignment-workflow/readme.md

 Kids First Data Resource Center Alignment and Haplotype Calling Workflow (bam/fastq-to-cram, gVCF optional).
 This pipeline follows
 Broad best practices outlined in [Data pre-processing for variant discovery.](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11165)
 It uses bam/fastq input and aligns/re-aligns to a bwa-indexed reference fasta, version hg38.
 Resultant bam is de-dupped and base score recalibrated.
-Contamination is calculated and a gVCF is created optionally using GATK4 Haplotype caller.
+Contamination is calculated and a gVCF is created optionally using GATK4 vbeta.1-3.5 HaplotypeCaller.
 Inputs from this can be used later on for further analysis in joint trio genotyping and subsequent refinement and deNovo variant analysis.
 If you would like to run this workflow using the cavatica public app, a basic primer on running public apps can be found [here](https://www.notion.so/d3b/Starting-From-Scratch-Running-Cavatica-af5ebb78c38a4f3190e32e67b4ce12bb).
  Alternatively, if you'd like to run it locally using `cwltool`, a basic primer on that can be found [here](https://www.notion.so/d3b/Starting-From-Scratch-Running-CWLtool-b8dbbde2dc7742e4aff290b0a878344d) and combined with app-specific info from the readme below.
+ This workflow is the current production workflow, equivalent to this [Cavatica public app](https://cavatica.sbgenomics.com/public/apps#cavatica/apps-publisher/kfdrc-alignment-workflow) and supersedes the [old workflow](https://github.com/kids-first/kf-alignment-workflow/tree/1.0.0) and [public app](https://cavatica.sbgenomics.com/public/apps#kids-first-drc/kids-first-drc-alignment-workflow/kfdrc-alignment-bam2cram2gvcf/); however outputs are considered equivalent

 # KFDRC Whole Genome Alignment Workflow